All utility companies have to pay homeowners for any surplus energy sent back to the grid from your home solar PV system.

 Click here for non-domestic feed-in tariff rates

-Yes, but you have to buy from them too.
-You can only have one electricity company that you both buy from and sell to.
-So, if you want to avail of another electricity supplier's better feed-in tariffs, then you'll need to change over to make them your electricity supplier.
+Yes, but you must also purchase electricity from the same company.
+You can only have one electricity supplier for both buying and selling energy.
+If you want to take advantage of a different supplier's better feed-in tariffs, you will need to switch to them as your electricity provider.

 No, is the short answer.
-Most solar installations will export between 10% and 40% of the power they make back out to the grid (depending on your own PV system design and usage).
+Most solar installations export between 10% and 40% of the power they generate back to the grid, depending on your PV system design and usage.

 If you have a battery installed, the surplus energy charges your battery first.
 But even with a battery, on a sunny summer's day, chances are you'll have that full, and the surplus energy you generate gets diverted back to the grid.

-Even if you happen to both use and generate 20 units of electricity on one particular day, it's very unlikely that your production and generations will line up exactly.
-Solar panels tend to produce nice steady electricity, whereas most of us homeowners tend to use electricity in peaks and troughs.
-During your troughs you will likely be exporting your generation to the grid, and getting paid for it.
+Even if you use and generate 20 units of electricity in a single day, it's unlikely that your production and consumption will match exactly.
+Solar panels typically generate a steady flow of electricity, while most homeowners use electricity in peaks and troughs.
+During your troughs, you will likely be exporting your generation to the grid, and getting paid for it.

 New smart meters are rolling out across the country.
-These are able to measure electricity flow in both directions, so they track electricity you export to the grid and automatically send that information to your utility company.
+These can measure electricity flow in both directions, so they track the electricity you export to the grid and automatically send that information to your utility company.

-If you have one of those really old meters with a wheel in, then yes they do run backwards when you are exporting!
+If you have one of those old meters with a spinning wheel, then yes, it does run backward when you're exporting electricity!
 They measure your net usage.
-ESB Networks & utilties companies are very keen to get the last of those replaced, but as of writing there are still some around the country including on houses with solar.
+ESB Networks and utility companies are eager to replace the remaining old meters, but as of now, some are still in use across the country, including in homes with solar installations.

 It has a huge effect.
 The financial benefits of adding solar panels to your home were always good, but this has moved them up another level.

 Here are the numbers for a typical 3-bedroom house here in Ireland.
-We've done the numbers both before and after the feed-in tariffs were introduced to show the improvement it's made.
+We've calculated the figures both before and after the feed-in tariffs to demonstrate the improvement they have made.

 Old Figures (before feed-in tariffs were introduced) | Current Figures (including feed-in tariffs) | |